 With the exception of Khansaheb Sykes LLC, the group holds 100% of the issued share capital of its subsidiaries.
-Whilst the group only holds 49% of the issued share capital of Khansaheb Sykes LLC, this shareholding entitles the group to 90% of the profits for the period and control of the company.
+Whilst the group only holds 49% of the issued share capital of Khansaheb Sykes LLC, this shareholding entitles the group to 90% of the profits for the period and control of the company by virtue of the right to appoint the majority of the company's directors.

 The 51% shareholder has waived his right to receive the 10% profit share and therefore the group has consolidated 100% of the company's result for the period.